 The League has a long history of educating the youth of the city.
 Early on, League members visited various schools with art prints, later bringing the school children to the Museum for art appreciation classes.
 These and other endeavors evolved into the Junior Mid-South Exhibition an annual juried show for students.
 In 1988 the Junior Mid-South Exhibition became a multi-state regional affiliate of the National Scholastics Art and Writing Awards, Inc. Flourishing into today’s Mid-South Scholastic Art Awards.
 (See Mid-South Scholastics Art Awards for more information)

 The League also sponsors educational opportunities for older citizens of our community via Tea & Tour events.
-The League provides financial support of this ever popular function.
-Museum’s Docents conduct guided tours of exhibits concluding with refreshments served in the Brushmark Restaurant by League members.
-While open to the public the primary audience is residents of retirement villages and attendees of senior citizens centers throughout the community.
+The League provides financial support of this ever popular program.
+Museum docents conduct guided tours of exhibits concluding with refreshments served in the Terrace Room by League members.
+While open to the public, the primary audience is residents of retirement villages and attendees of senior citizens centers throughout the community.

 The second half of the League’s objective to support the projects and programs of Memphis Brooks Museum of Art can be seen through the following accomplishments: